 Most users opt for iCloud backup when switching from an old iPhone to the new one.
 It’s one of the best backup solutions and works seamlessly among Apple devices.
-However, there can be times when iPhone fails to backup the device data to iCloud.
-Here are the top nine ways to fix iPhone not backing up to iCloud.
+However, there are times when your iPhone fails to back up the device data to iCloud.
+Here are the top ten ways to fix iPhone not backing up to iCloud.

 You might have disabled iCloud backup on your iPhone before.
 It’s time to enable it from the Settings menu.

 Step 1: Open Settings on your iPhone.

 Step 3: Select iCloud.